pmuens/awesome-serverless/README.md

 - [AWS SAM Local (Beta)](https://aws.amazon.com/de/blogs/aws/new-aws-sam-local-beta-build-and-test-serverless-applications-locally/) - Announcement blog post about the AWS SAM Local toolset.
 - [5 AWS learning resources](https://serverless.com/blog/aws-resources-to-master-cloud/) - List with useful AWS learning resources.
 - [10 serverless experts one should follow](https://serverless.com/blog/10-serverless-experts-you-should-follow-on-twitter/) - 10 serverless experts one should follow on Twitter.
+- [Serverless - A lesson learned the hard way](https://sourcebox.be/blog/2017/08/07/serverless-a-lesson-learned-the-hard-way/) - How an infinite loop resulted in a huge AWS bill.

 ## Screencasts